sillelien/java-slim/README.md

 # Java Slim

-Java Slim uses packr and Docker to produce a small Docker image for your Java app
+Java Slim uses packr, Docker and [jess](http://github.com/sillelien/jess-builder) to produce a small Docker image for your Java app

 **If you use this image please consider giving it a star on [Github](https://github.com/Sillelien/jess-builder)**